AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp-distribution.md

 The [!DNL LiveRamp - Distribution] connection activates audiences which have already been onboarded to your LiveRamp account through the [LiveRamp - Onboarding](liveramp-onboarding.md) connection.

-To successfully activate your audiences, in this step, you must select the **same audiences** that you have previously onboarded to LiveRamp.
+To successfully activate your audiences, you must select the **same audiences** that you have [previously onboarded](liveramp-onboarding) to LiveRamp.

 >[!IMPORTANT]
 >
->Selecting audiences which have not been previously onboarded to LiveRamp will not trigger the onboarding of the new audiences.
+>Selecting audiences which have not been previously onboarded through the [LiveRamp - Onboarding](liveramp-onboarding.md) connection does not trigger the onboarding of the new audiences.

 ## Exported data / Validate data export {#exported-data}

 To verify and monitor the activation of your audiences, log in to your LiveRamp account and check the activation metrics.

-If you have questions about the audience activation, please contact your LiveRamp account representative.
+If you have questions about the audience activation, contact your LiveRamp account representative.

 ## Data usage and governance {#data-usage-governance}